Koji Murofushi: Career

 In July 2011, the JOC (Japanese Olympic Committee) nominated Murofushi for the IOC Athletes' Commission, with the elections taking place at the 2012 Olympics.
 Although Murofushi collected more than enough votes to be elected, his candidacy was voided by the IOC (International Olympic Committee) due to inappropriate campaigning by the JOC during the Games.

 In August 2011, Murofushi won the gold medal at the world championships, making him the oldest winner of the men's hammer world title.
 He also won the International Fair Play award at the same world championships.

 He competed in the 2012 Summer Olympics, winning the bronze medal.

 He was appointed as sports director for the Tokyo 2020 Olympic Games in June 2014.

+Morofushi was appointed commissioner of the Japan Sports Agency in October 2020 and served for a five-year term.